 Our Mission

-To build, grow, and empower a broad, connected, grassroots network of food system stakeholders, to democratically transform the state’s food and agriculture system to be resilient, regenerative, equitable, and anti-racist.
+To build, grow, and empower a broad, connected, grassroots network of food system stakeholders, to democratically transform the state’s food and agriculture system to be resilient, safe, equitable, and prosperous.

 What we value.